mmoayyed/mmoayyed.github.io/_posts/2020-03-03-cas62-spring-cloud-rest.md

 <strong>Security</strong><br/>Note that while out of scope for this review, sensitive values in payload can always be obfuscated and encrypted using CAS-accepted ciphers and strategies.
 </div>

-As you observe, the produced settings are combined mix of those controlled by CAS and some provided by Spring Boot.
+As you observe, the produced settings are a combined mix of those controlled by CAS and some provided by Spring Boot.
 When you run CAS, at a minimum you should see the following in the application logs:

 ```bash
 ...